 If you close a credit card or have an account cancelled due to inactivity, that card stops reporting new activity to your credit report.
 Eventually, in a few years, it will fall off completely.
 This means that at some point, your overall average will stop including that card, which may drop the number substantially.

 Let’s say that your very first credit card is 25 years old.
 It’s no-frills, but you’ve had it since you first went to college.
 However, you stopped using it because you recently discovered the magic that is cash back rewards.
-You opened two new rewards cards this year, and the old card has been collecting dust.
+You opened two new travel rewards cards this year, and the old card has been collecting dust.

 One day, you learn that your first account has been cancelled due to inactivity.
 It stays on your credit report for the next seven years, reaching a total account “age” of 32 years before eventually falling off.